+b.

-- a.
-BAs eligible for investment must be rated "P1, A1, or F1" or better by two of the three nationally recognized rating services, Moody's, S&P, or Fitch, respectively.
-No rating may be lower than any of the ratings listed above. - b.
-The purchase is limited to BAs issued by domestic U.S. or foreign banks. - c.
-The outstanding debt of the bank or its holding company must be rated "A3, A-, or A-" or higher by Moody's, S&P or Fitch.
-No rating may be lower than any of the ratings listed in the preceding sentence. - d.
-Foreign BAs must be dollar-denominated. - e.
-No more than 5% of the portfolio shall be invested in any single institution. - f.
-No more than 20% of the portfolio shall be invested in BAs. - g.
+- c.e.
+The outstanding debtLong-term ratings of the bank or its holding company must be rated in a rating category of "A3, A-, or A-" or its equivalent or better. higher by Moody's, S&P or Fitch.
+If rated by more than one organization, Nno rating may be lower than any of the ratingsthe category described listed in the preceding sentence. - d.a.
+Foreign BAs must be dollar-denominated. - e.f.
+No more than 5% of the portfolio shall be invested in any single institution. - f.g.
+No more than 20% of the portfolio shall be invested in BAs. - g.h.
 The maturity of any BA shall not exceed 180 days.